prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

      ![](../images1/dp-500-lab8-5.png)

-    *The model comprises three dimension tables and one fact table.
+    >**Note**: The model comprises three dimension tables and one fact table.
 The **Sales** fact table represents sales order details.
 It's a classic star schema design.
 The bar across the top of each table indicates it uses DirectQuery storage mode.
-Because each table has a blue bar, it indicates all tables belong to the same source group.*
+Because each table has a blue bar, it indicates all tables belong to the same source group.

-    *You will extend the model with another fact table to support analyzing sales target facts too.*
+    >**Note**: You will extend the model with another fact table to support analyzing sales target facts too.

 ## Create a composite model

 In this exercise, you will add an import table that will convert the DirectQuery model to a composite model.

-*A composite model comprises more than one source group.*
+>**Note**: A composite model comprises more than one source group.

 ### Task-4: Add a table